The benefits of Legs up the wall pose

 • After a few moments, gently move into a Child’s pose position, then slowly come up to sit.

-Try it in class – Restorative Legs up the Wall
+Try this free class – Restorative Legs up the Wall

 In this class, we’ll practice supported inversions up against the wall.
 Supported inversions are a great way to help rejuvenate tired (or restless) legs and aching feet and calm the nervous system.